oddbird/oddleventy/content/workshops/cascading-layouts.md

     date: 2025-04-28
     end: 2025-04-30
 callout_content: |
-  Early bird tickets go on sale **April 2025**!
+  Early bird tickets **are on sale now**!

-  For reminders, or to get the latest information about this workshop and other OddNews, subscribe to our&nbsp;[newsletter](/oddnews/).
+  [Buy your ticket today](https://ti.to/pland/css-layout), and get the latest information about this workshop and other OddNews by subscribing to our&nbsp;[newsletter](/oddnews/).
 summary: |
   CSS layout techniques have come a long way